Tulsa Annual Awards - honoring the work of the Tulsa Race Massacre Centennial Commission

 Masks strongly encouraged

-*we will be providing a virtual at home option for the comfort of our guests who prefer this option
+*we will be providing a virtual at home experience for the comfort of our guests who prefer this option

 OCCJ is proud to honor the work of the 1921 Tulsa Race Massacre Centennial Commission, their efforts to educate Oklahomans and Americans about the Race Massacre and its impact on the state and Nation and for their efforts to remember its victims and survivors.